Telegram (software): Security

-In July 2024, ESET reported a vulnerability allowed malicious files being sent to users masked in multimedia.

-In June 2025, an IStories investigation revealed that key parts of Telegram's technical infrastructure are operated by companies owned by a network engineer who has collaborated with the Russian intelligence services, raising concerns over potential metadata access and user surveillance.

-Cryptography contests

-Telegram has organized two cryptography contests to challenge its own security.
-Third parties were asked to break the service's cryptography and disclose the information contained within a secret chat between two computer-controlled users.
-A reward of respectively and was offered.
-Both of these contests expired with no winners.

-Security researcher Moxie Marlinspike, founder of the competing Signal messenger, and commenters on Hacker News criticized the first contest for being rigged or framed in Telegram's favor and said that Telegram's statements on the value of these contests as proof of the cryptography's quality are misleading.
+Security researcher Moxie Marlinspike, founder of the competing Signal messenger, and commenters on Hacker News criticized a 2013 contest to break its cryptography for being rigged or framed in Telegram's favor and said that Telegram's statements on the value of these contests as proof of the cryptography's quality are misleading.
 This was because the cryptography contest could not be won even with completely broken algorithms such as MD2 (hash function) used as key stream extractor, and primitives such as the Dual EC DRBG that is known to be backdoored.

 Censorship

 Map showing the countries that are either currently blocking or have blocked Telegram in the past.

 Telegram has been blocked temporarily or permanently by some governments including Iran, China, Brazil, and Pakistan.
 The Russian government blocked Telegram for several years before lifting the ban in 2020.
 The company's founder has said he wants the app to have an anti-censorship tool for Iran and China similar to the app's role in fighting censorship in Russia.
 On 19 April 2024, Apple removed Telegram from the App Store in China.

 In September 2024, Ukraine banned the usage of Telegram by government officials, military personnel, and key workers on official devices, citing fears of Russian espionage.
 The National Security and Defense Council of Ukraine enforced the restrictions following evidence reported to them by Kyrylo Budanov, showing Russia's ability to access messages and user data on the platform.
 Andriy Kovalenko, head of the security council's centre on countering disinformation, clarified that the ban was limited to official devices and did not extend to personal phones.

+In February 2026, Russia restricted Telegram, as officials said the platform failed to protect personal data and curb criminal content.
+Durov responded that Telegram remained committed to protecting freedom of speech and user privacy, and accused Russian authorities of directing users toward a state-backed platform, presumably Max.